 - 1. Behavioral health specialty services and supports are provided under the auspices of the MCCMH Board through an array of directly-operated and contract network providers.
-Services are provided to consumers throughout the lifespan, representing all age and disability groups which MCCMH is mandated to serve under the provisions of the Michigan Mental Health Code (PA 258 of 1974); the Michigan Department of Community Health (MDCH)-MCCMH Managed Specialty Supports and Services Contract; and the MDCH Medicaid Provider Manual, Mental Health / Substance Abuse.
-These groups include Adults with Serious Mental Illness (AwSMI), Children with Serious Emotional Disturbance (CwSED), and Persons (Adults and Children) with Developmental Disabilities (PwDD).
-And those eligible for services under CCBHC. - Substance use disorder services are provided by the Macomb County Office of Substance Abuse under the auspices of the MCCMH Board, through a panel of contracted service providers.
+Services are provided to consumers representing all age and disability groups which MCCMH is mandated to serve under the provisions of the Michigan Mental Health Code (PA 258 of 1974); the Michigan Department of Community Health (MDCH)-MCCMH Managed Specialty Supports and Services Contract; and the MDCH Medicaid Provider Manual, Mental Health / Substance Abuse.
+These groups include Adults with Serious Mental Illness (AwSMI), Children with Serious Emotional Disturbance (CwSED), and Persons (Adults and Children) with Developmental Disabilities (PwDD). - 2.
+Substance use disorder services are provided by the Macomb County Office of Substance Abuse under the auspices of the MCCMH Board, through a panel of contracted service providers.
 Services are provided under the provisions of the Michigan Public Health Code (PA 368 of 1978).